-It’s a mixture of two things – humid or hot weather, and how moisturised your hair is to start with.
+It’s a mixture of two things - humidity due to hot weather, and how hydrated your hair is to start with.

 The main cause of frizz is a lack of moisture in your hair.
 This causes your hair to seek out and absorb moisture from the air, causing frizz - which also explains why humidity can make frizz even worse.

-Here are six reasons why your hair might be so frizzy, coupled with easy steps you can take to ensure complete frizz control.
+Here are six reasons why your hair might be so frizzy, coupled with easy steps you can take to try to ensure frizz control.

-While you may think drying your hair with a towel is better than using a hairdryer, wrapping your hair in an abrasive bath towel can actually draw the oils out of your hair, resulting in frizz.
-Instead, try a microfibre towel or braid your hair whilst damp and leave to dry overnight to wake up to gorgeous heat free waves.
+While you may think drying your hair with a towel is better than using a hairdryer, wrapping your hair in an abrasive bath towel and rubbing it dry can actually draw the oils out of your hair, resulting in frizz.
+Instead, try a microfibre towel or braid your hair whilst damp and leave it to dry overnight for perfect waves in the morning.

 Frequently using heated styling tools can strip hair of its natural moisture, leading to dry and damaged strands that are vulnerable to frizz.
 Make sure you always use a heat protector like our Frizz Ease Heat Defence Protecting Spray to help prevent damage.
 If you're a serum lover, our iconic Frizz Ease Serums provide heat protection up to 220°C.

-While a hot shower may feel relaxing, it’s not doing your hair or scalp any favours.
-Hot water strips your scalp and hair of the natural oils that keep your hair moisturised and shiny, and that lack of moisture leads to more frizz.
-It’s an easy fix - just turn down the temperature when you’re washing your hair.
+While a hot shower may feel relaxing, it can strip your scalp and hair of the natural oils that keep it moisturised and shiny.
+That lack of moisture can lead to more frizz.
+It’s an easy fix - just turn down the temperature slightly when you’re washing your hair.

-Humidity is a major cause of frizz – in humid weather, your hair’s cuticles becomes rough and open to absorbing moisture from humidity.
+Humidity is a major cause of frizz.
+In humid weather, your hair’s cuticles become rough and open to absorbing moisture from humidity.
 Overdried hair becomes frizzy as the outer layer of the hair soaks in the moisture from the surrounding air.